opendaylight/docs/docs/index.rst

 Welcome to OpenDaylight Documentation
 =====================================

-The following guides and documentation provides details on various aspects of OpenDaylight from the user guides to the developer guides and tries to act as a single point of contact for all documentation related articles in OpenDaylight.
-If you would like to contribute to documentation please refer to the :ref:`documentation-guide`.
+The OpenDaylight documentation site acts as a central clearinghouse for OpenDaylight project and release documentation.
+If you would like to contribute to documentation, refer to the :ref:`documentation-guide`.

-Content for OpenDaylight Users
+Getting Started with OpenDaylight
 ------------------------------

-The following content is intended for people who would like to deploy, use, or just learn more about OpenDaylight.

 .. toctree::
    :maxdepth: 1